MaryamAsgarinezhad/obsidian/Linux/Ansible.md

 ![[Pasted image 20240511181428.png]]

 Ansible should not be neessarily installed on every server, but only on the 'Ansible Control Host' which can be your local system.

+- Open SSH -->  used to do administration things on a remote